 Pyxis constellation lies in the southern sky.
 It represents a mariner’s compass.

 Pyxis was one of the constellations created by the French astronomer Nicolas Louis de Lacaille in the 18th century.
-Lacaille originally named it Pyxis Nautica, but the name was later simplified to just Pyxis.
+Lacaille named the constellation Pyxis Nautica, but the name was later simplified to Pyxis.

 Pyxis lies near the former constellation Argo Navis, which represented the Argonauts’ ship, but was eventually broken into several smaller constellations.
 Pyxis contains several notable deep sky objects, including the planetary nebula NGC 2818, the open cluster NGC 2627, and the barred spiral galaxy NGC 2613.

 Pyxis is the 65th constellation in size, occupying an area of 221 square degrees.
 It is located in the second quadrant of the southern hemisphere (SQ2) and can be seen at latitudes between +50° and -90°.
 The neighboring constellations are Antlia, Hydra, Puppis and Vela.

 Pyxis contains three stars with known planets and has no Messier objects.
 The brightest star in the constellation is Alpha Pyxidis, with an apparent visual magnitude of 3.68.
 There are no meteor showers associated with the constellation.

 The constellation Pyxis was created by the French astronomer Nicolas Louis de Lacaille in 1751-52 during his exploration of the southern skies.
 He named the constellation la Boussole and later Latinized the name to Pixis Nautica.
 The constellation appeared under this name in the second edition of Lacaille’s chart in 1763.
 The name was eventually shortened to Pyxis.